 So, what about the issue of cataracts coming back?
 We totally understand the worry—what’s the point of committing to a procedure if the problem’s just going to rear its head further down the line?
 Let’s dig a little deeper.

 In short, no. Once a cataract removal procedure has been performed, it is impossible for a cataract to “grow back”.

 A cataract is a cloudy patch that develops on the eye’s lens, causing blurry or misty vision.
 Cataract surgery involves removing the cloudy lens and replacing it with a clear, artificial intraocular lens.

 That said, in some cases, patients report their vision reclouding after cataract surgery.
-Of course, many wrongly assume this is caused by their cataract returning.
-In fact, this is actually caused by a side effect of cataract surgery called posterior cataract opacification.
+Of course, many wrongly assume this is caused by their cataracts returning.
+In fact, this is caused by a side effect of cataract surgery called posterior cataract opacification.

-Thankfully, posterior capsule opacification can be easily fixed – by a simple, painless, outpatient procedure called YAG laser capsulotomy.
+PCO can be treated by a painless procedure known as YAG laser capsulotomy.

-The Royal National Institute for Blind People reports that it is extremely rare for posterior capsule opacification to come back after a YAG laser capsulotomy.
-Very occasionally, certain cells may form around the capsule leading to a recurrence of posterior capsule opacification, but this can usually be easily fixed with further simple laser treatment.
+Posterior capsular rates can vary, with an estimate of 4% within 12 months.
+Very occasionally, certain cells may form around the capsule, leading to a recurrence of posterior capsule opacification, but this can usually be easily fixed with further simple laser treatment.

 If you’re thinking about cataract surgery, why not get in touch today?
 Book a free virtual consultation online or by phone at 08082567434.
 Or order a free, detailed infopack.
 We’ll be more than happy to answer any questions you may have about the procedure and to assist in any way possible.

 Mr Shortt is a leading ophthalmic surgeon and an expert in the fields of cornea, cataract and refractive surgery.

 Medically Reviewed Date: 2nd November 2023